DanHodges/TheologicalDictionary/on-the-incarnation.md

 # On The Incarnation
-Definition of On The Incarnation coming soon.
+The definition of On The Incarnation is coming soon!